Creating Tracy Extensions

 <div id="tracy-addons-ClassName-{$counter}">...</div>

-If the default state is collapsed, add the class tracy-collapsed
+If the default state is collapsed, add the class tracy-collapsed to both elements.

 Use a static counter to prevent duplicate IDs on one page.